MaulIlham/KreditinAja/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-you can open http://localhost:8844/api-docs.html for the API documentation
+run the project and open http://localhost:8844/api-docs.html for the API documentation